Bl4cksh4rk1990/ioBroker.siro/README.md

 ## Configuration

-Add your COnnector App username & password in Configuration Window.
+Add your Connector App username & password in Configuration Window.

 ## Additional information
 You can control One-Way and Two-Way blinds with Point and No-Point Operation.